 Princess Galitzine, born Countess of Carlow

-On 10 February 1913 in St Petersburg, Countess Catherine married Prince Vladimir Emanuelovich Galitzine, a member of the dynasty which had ruled the Grand Duchy of Lithuania in the 14th and 15th centuries but which was now just a prominent Russian noble family.
-The couple who met at her family’s home 46 Fontanka spent the first three weeks of their honeymoon at Oranienbaum before continuing onto Europe.
-Princess Catherine Galtizine, as she was now styled, adopted her husband’s Russian Orthodox faith following the marriage and in December 1913 the couple welcomed their first son, Nikolai.
+On 10 February 1913 at the Guards Corps Church in St Petersburg, Countess Catherine married Prince Vladimir Emanuelovich Galitzine.
+The couple who met at her family’s home 46 Fontanka, spent the first three weeks of their honeymoon at Oranienbaum before continuing onto Europe.
+Princess Catherine Galtizine, as she was now styled, adopted her husband’s Russian Orthodox faith following the marriage and in December 1913 the couple welcomed their first son, Prince Nikolai.

 During the First World War Princess Catherine’s husband, a Captain in the Imperial